 Average salary: $53,712

 In many cases, businesses utilize sporting events for entertaining clients or to provide perks for employees.
 As someone employed in the area of hospitality and restaurants, you would need to market the opportunities to businesses, offering diverse packages depending on the need.
 Each client can have different preferences in this area, so you often have to modify proposals in food and beverage alternatives and facility selections.

-The primary job of a sports agent is to represent the sports team or the sports personality.
+The primary job of a sports agent is to represent the sports team or a sports personality.
 This career is highly sought after and is usually very competitive.
 In some cases, agents might also work with trademarks and licensing images for organizations, teams, and athletes.

-Getting Ready for the Job
+Getting Ready for Your Sports Marketing Job

 Generally, marketing, promotions, and advertising managers have to work closely with financial staff members and art directors to come up with effective marketing campaigns.
 You have to be able to work well with others and communicate your ideas effectively and efficiently.